 Three quality-assured B&Bs in Ludington are all very close to Love Wines, a custom crush winery and tasting room in downtown.
 The owners’ website says they specialize in making “country-style, bold, fruit-forward” wines such as Razzelberry, Black Cherry Frontenac, and Strawberry Peach Lemonade.

 Innkeeper Brian King says he personally is “more of a beer guy,” but for wine lovers who stay at his five-room inn overlooking a sand beach and Lake Michigan, he recommends these two tasting rooms, both outposts of Southwest Michigan wineries:

 - 12 Corners Vineyards (Benton Harbor), right downtown next to Oddside Ales taproom and also close to downtown shops and restaurants.
 Located in the old Story & Clark piano factory building, it offers lots of award-winning wines to try.
 This winery is known for its whites.

 - Lemon Creek Winery (Berrien Springs), located right on US-31, making it a great spot on your trip in or out of town.
 Lemon Creek is in a stand-alone building built as a tasting room.
-Guests of Looking Glass B&B have consistently reported that they enjoy the staff and wines there.
+Guests of Looking Glass Beachfront Inn have consistently reported that they enjoy the staff and wines there.

 Holland B&Bs near tasting rooms

-Holland lies just beyond the northern end of the Lake Michigan Shore Wine Trail, but it has two tasting rooms, one for Cherry Republic, the other for Warner Vineyards.
+Holland lies just beyond the northern end of the Lake Michigan Shore Wine Trail, but it has two tasting rooms, one for Cherry Republic, and the other for Warner Vineyards.

 Douglas-Saugatuck B&Bs near a tasting room